Profitbase/Episode-Docs/articles/invision/docs/dimensions/howto/dimeditor.md

 ## Link to the video

 Under [this link](https://profitbasedocs.blob.core.windows.net/videos/Dimension%20-%20Dim%20Editor.mp4) you will find video that shows how to use Dimension Editor.
-[Here](../../dimensions.md) you will find [Documentation](../../dimensions.md).
+Read more about dimensions [here](../index.md).
 <br/>